-This pump can be used to remove water from kayaks and canoes and doesn’t need a hose attached.
-However, a 1 inch hose can be attached if you choose, but would need to be purchased separately.
+This self priming pump can be used to remove water from kayaks and canoes, and a hose can be attached if you choose, but would need to be purchased separately.

-This Hand Bilge Pump Hose is designed to be used for manually pumping out water from your kayak or canoe and comes with a hose attached.
+This Bilge Pump Hose is designed to be used for manually pumping out water from your kayak or canoe and comes with a hose.
 This can allow you to pump water further away from your cockpit or other area and force it out over the side, directed through the hose.

-It comes in a range of sizes, from 18 inches with a 20 inch hose and 24 inches with a 36 inch hose, up to 36 inches with a 36 inch hose.
-For kayaks you might be better with the smaller sizes for storage purposes.
+It comes in a range of sizes up to 36 inches with a 36 inch hose.
+For kayaks you might be better with the smaller sizes for pump storage purposes.

 This pump is designed to be corrosion resistant, which could make it a good choice for kayaking in saltwater.

 This High Volume Bilge Pump is a compact self priming bilge pump that could be an ideal choice for smaller vessels, as it could be easier to store at just 16 inches (and weighs only one pound), giving you more space for other gear.